Demo Link to heading

 drawer()

-. - Input Handling: Normalized to string-based format.
+. - Input Handling: Managed by

 State Management Link to heading